What does it look like?

 Management Programme

-The NPPA is designed to prevent the sale, distribution and propagation of a set list of pest plants (the Accord list) within New Zealand.
-If allowed to spread further, these pest plants could seriously damage the New Zealand economy and environment.
+Plants on the Accord cannot legally be propagated, distributed, or sold in New Zealand.
+If allowed to spread further, these pest plants could seriously damage our economy and environment.

 An unwanted organism is any organism that's capable of causing harm to natural or physical resources (like forests and waterways) or human health.
 A number of introduced pests in New Zealand are classed as unwanted.